mathematicalcoffee/mathematicalcoffee.github.io/README.md

+# How to use this template

+## Setup

 Edit:

 * `_config.yml`:
-  - change site title, name.
+  - change site title, name, etc
-  - can add as many authors as you like (with as much social information as you like).
+  - add as many authors as you like using `rake add_author`.
-    Use 'authors: <key>' in the YAML of a post to look up their information for the footer.
-    Social information is used in the 'about me' social sidebar (what is shown is controlled by what you supply and what is in _config.yml `social-aboutme`).

-        authors: [john, jane]
+    You can add social media information (twitter etc) and it's shown in the sidebar 'about me' section.
+    Then you can use (e.g.) `authors: [john, jane]` in a post to set the author for that post.
   - `social-post`: which sites (from `_data/social.yml`) we provide 'share' links on.
+  - `disqus_shortname`: the shortname you've set on disqus to use for comments for this site.
 * `_includes/EDIT.navbar.html`: what links are placed into the navbar
 * `_includes/EDIT.footer.text.md`: text placed in the site footer (markdown)
-* `_includes/EDIT.disqus.html`: to enable disqus commenting, edit this to include your disqus shortname.
-Also, in any post you wish to enable comments, set `comments: true` in the frontmatter.

 Then: